-No. Action description Resourcing Who Public, active transport and parking 4.1 Develop an Integrated Transport Plan (ITP) to facilitate the uptake of Budget Lead: required for Strategic sustainable modes of transport and the long-term reduction of private comprehensive Transport car use by: strategy • Reallocating road and parking space for upgrades, enabling footpath Support: development. widening, bike lanes, public transport improvements and greening Parking opportunities Management, Traffic • Prioritising walking, cycling and public transport through improved infrastructure based on evidence and future predicted transport Partners: modelling Various - to be confirmed • Promoting and facilitating car-sharing and other alternatives to through the ITP private car ownership • Investigating parking restrictions to facilitate improved access for sustainable modes of transport through changes to allocation of road space • Introducing reduced speed zones to encourage walking and cycling, as well as improved infrastructure
+No. Action description Resourcing Who Public, active transport and parking 4.1 Develop an Integrated Transport Plan (ITP) to facilitate the uptake of sustainable modes of transport and the long-term reduction of private car use by: Budget required for comprehensive strategy development.
+Lead: Strategic Transport Reallocating road and parking space for upgrades, enabling footpath widening, bike lanes, public transport improvements and greening opportunities Support: Parking Management, Traffic Partners: Various - to be confirmed through the ITP Prioritising walking, cycling and public transport through improved infrastructure based on evidence and future predicted transport modelling Promoting and facilitating car-sharing and other alternatives to private car ownership Investigating parking restrictions to facilitate improved access for sustainable modes of transport through changes to allocation of road space